 Strict liability is the dominant legal theory in products liability litigation, and is thus poised to be the theory most consistently applied to autonomous vehicle accident litigation.
-Strict products liability requires that: (1) the product was defective when it left the manufacturer’s control; (2) the product was unreasonably dangerous; and (3) the defect was the proximate cause of the injuries.
+Strict products liability requires that: (1) the product was unreasonably dangerous; (2) the product was defective when it left the manufacturer's control; and (3) the defect was the proximate cause of the injuries.

-As automobiles become more autonomous, manufacturing defects will likely represent a large portion of defect claims, as errors on the production line will never vanish completely.
+As automobiles become more autonomous, manufacturing defect claims will remain possible, as errors on the production line will never vanish completely.
 Here, manufacturers can be found strictly liable for manufacturing defects even if they have exercised “all possible care” in manufacturing the vehicle.
-Similarly, the automobile industry will almost certainly see an uptick in the amount of design defect claims asserted against designers and manufacturers of autonomous vehicles.
+Similarly, the automobile industry will see design defect claims asserted against designers and manufacturers of autonomous vehicles.

 Breach of warranty liability

-Warranty theories of liability are also likely to increase.
+Warranty theories of liability are also likely to be prevalent.
 There are several different types of warranties that apply in the context of autonomous vehicles.

 In addition, implied warranties of merchantability and fitness for a particular purpose (that the vehicles or their technology will be fit for the purpose for which they are sold) will also apply in the arena of autonomous vehicle litigation.

-Misrepresentation liability regarding the quality of autonomous vehicles may also come into play in from accidents involving self-driving cars.
+Misrepresentation liability regarding the performance or quality of autonomous vehicles may also come into play from accidents involving self-driving cars.
 Misrepresentation involves the communication of false or misleading information, and liability in this respect can occur when a person reasonably relies on the misrepresentation and sustains injury.

 For example, if an autonomous vehicle actually requires more human input and oversight than claimed by the manufacturer and this leads to a collision, responsibility for the accident may rest with the manufacturer under a misrepresentation theory of liability.